dotnet/docs-maui/docs/user-interface/animation/basic.md

 await image.ScaleTo(1, 2000);
 ```

-In this example, the `Image` instance is scaled and simultaneously rotated over 4 seconds (4000 milliseconds).
-The scaling of the `Image` uses two sequential animations that occur at the same time as the rotation.
+In this example, the <xref:Microsoft.Maui.Controls.Image> instance is scaled and simultaneously rotated over 4 seconds (4000 milliseconds).
+The scaling of the <xref:Microsoft.Maui.Controls.Image> uses two sequential animations that occur at the same time as the rotation.
 The `RotateTo` method executes without an `await` operator and returns immediately, with the first `ScaleTo` animation then beginning.
 The `await` operator on the first `ScaleTo` method delays the second `ScaleTo` method until the first `ScaleTo` method has completed.
-At this point the `RotateTo` animation is half completed and the `Image` will be rotated 180 degrees.
+At this point the `RotateTo` animation is half completed and the <xref:Microsoft.Maui.Controls.Image> will be rotated 180 degrees.
 During the final 2 seconds (2000 milliseconds), the second `ScaleTo` animation and the `RotateTo` animation both complete.

 ### Run multiple animations concurrently